 The Major-General John Arthur Stewart Trophy is awarded to the top Military Engineer cadet in his graduating year whose occupation classification is Engineer or Construction Engineer.
 Sponsored by the Canadian Military Engineer Association, the award is based on high standards of proficiency in each of the four components of the RMCC: academic studies, athletic capability, military performance and bilingualism.
 The trophy is a recognised official award in the RMC Calendar.
 It is recommended by the Prizes and Award Committee and approved by the faculty council.

-3173 MGen John Arthur Stewart is a past commandant of RMC, Chief of Construction and Properties (now ADM(IE)), and Colonel Commandant of the CME.
-He has received the Honorary Doctorate of Engineering from RMC and is a Professional Engineer.
+3173 MGen John Arthur Stewart was a past commandant of RMC, Chief of Construction and Properties (now ADM(IE)), and Colonel Commandant of the CME.
+He received the Honorary Doctorate of Engineering from RMC and was a Professional Engineer.